Reflection positivity and invertible topological phases: Symmetry groups in relativistic quantum field theory

-Assume the translation subgroup~$\RR^n\subset \sI_n$ lifts to a normal subgroup of~$\sG_n$; see~\cite[Remark~2.13]{FM1} for a justification of this hypothesis.
-Let $G_n$~denote the quotient of~$\sG_n$ by this normal subgroup of translations.
+Assume the translation subgroup~$\RR^{1,n-1}\subset \IMt$ lifts to a normal subgroup of~$\HM$; see~\cite[Remark~2.13]{FM1} for a justification of this hypothesis.
+Let $H\mstrut _{1,n-1}$~denote the quotient of~$\HM$ by this normal subgroup of translations.
 There is a short exact sequence\footnote{We overload the symbol~`$\rho _n$'.
 Here it denotes the homomorphism induced from the previous~$\rho _n$ after modding out translations.
 Below we use it for the complexification, restriction to the Euclidean real form, and various lifts.}

-where the image of~$\rho _n$ contains the identity component of~$O_{1,n-1}$, by the relativistic invariance of the theory.
-The CPT theorem, reviewed in~\S\ref{subsec:a3.2}, implies that the image actually contains~$SO_{1,n-1}$.
-A fundamental consequence of the positivity of energy in quantum field theory, also reviewed in~\S\ref{subsec:a3.2}, is a holomorphic extension\footnote{See~\cite{KS} for a geometric version on curved manifolds.} of correlation functions on which the complexification~$G_n(\CC)$ of~$G_n$ acts as symmetries.
+where the image of~$\rho _n$ contains the identity component of~$\OMt\subset O\mstrut _{1,n-1}$, by the relativistic invariance of the theory.
+The CRT theorem, reviewed in~\S\ref{subsec:a3.2}, gives a larger symmetry group.
+A fundamental consequence of the positivity of energy\footnote{The dual to the cone of forward timelike vectors determines the notion of positive energy.} in quantum field theory, also reviewed in~\S\ref{subsec:a3.2}, is a holomorphic extension\footnote{See~\cite{KS} for a geometric version on curved manifolds.} of correlation functions on which the complexification~$H_n(\CC)$ of~$H_{1,n-1}$ acts as symmetries.
 There is an exact sequence

 of complex Lie groups.
-The \emph{Wick-rotated theory} has a compact real form~$H_n$ of~$G_n(\CC)$ as symmetry group, and $H_n$~ fits into the exact sequence
+The \emph{Wick-rotated theory} has a \emph{compact} real form~$H_n$ of~$H_n(\CC)$ as symmetry group such that $H_n$~ fits into the exact sequence

-of compact Lie groups with the same compact kernel~$K$ as in~\eqref{eq:12}.
-The image of this~$\rho _n$ is either~$O_n$ or~$SO_n$, depending on whether the relativistic theory has time-reversal symmetry.
+of compact Lie groups with the \emph{same} compact kernel~$K$ as in~\eqref{eq:12}.
+The image of this~$\rho _n$ is either~$O_n$ or~$SO_n$, depending on whether the relativistic theory has spatial reflections or not; equivalently, by the CRT theorem, whether it has time-reversal symmetry or not.

+\begin{definition}[] The \emph{symmetry type} of a quantum field theory is a pair~$(H_n,\rho _n)$ of a compact Lie group~$H_n$ and a homomorphism $\rho _n\:H_n\to O_n$ whose image contains~$SO_n\subset O_n$.
+The kernel~$K$ of~$\rho _n$ is called the \emph{group of internal symmetries}.
+We require that the anti-Wick rotation to Minkowski spacetime has a Lorentzian real form~\eqref{eq:12} with compact internal symmetry group~$K=\ker\rho _n$. \end{definition}

+The caveats in footnote~\footref{SYM} apply.
+See Remark~\ref{thm:32} below for an example of a pair~$(H_n,\rho _n)$ that does not satisfy the anti-Wick rotation condition.
+The symmetry type is a basic structure in a quantum field theory, useful to articulate explicitly in any example.

 Define $SH_n=\rho _n\inv (SO_n)$ and let $\tSH_n$~be the double cover of~$SH_n$ constructed from the spin double cover of~$SO_n$.
 These compact Lie groups are usefully encoded in the pullback diagram